 “Being a CPD research fellow has helped me connect with a dynamic and forward-looking group of people, focused on developing innovative and sustainable solutions to the big policy issues facing our community.”

 Fiona Armstrong is a leading public policy reform advocate, with particular interest in climate, health and energy policy.
-She is a co-author of the 2009 Centre for Policy Development Policy Paper Putting Health in Local Hands: Shifting Governance and Funding to Regional Health Organisations.
+She is a co-author of the 2009 CPD Paper Putting Health in Local Hands: Shifting Governance and Funding to Regional Health Organisations.
 She has a background in health policy as a health professional and as a journalist.
-Fiona is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
+Fiona is a contributing author to CPD’s 2010 book More Than Luck: Ideas Australia needs now.
 Fiona’s chapter Shifting from fear to hope calls for a new national narrative to allow us to feel confident in our solutions to combat climate change.
-Fiona is the author of a 2013 report on the health benefits of climate action: Our Uncashed Dividend, and the producer of the 2013 film on the implications for health from our energy choices, The Human Cost of Power.
+In 2013 Fiona was the author of a report on the health benefits of climate action, Our Uncashed Dividend, and the producer of The Human Cost of Power, a film on the implications for health from our energy choices.
 She has been published on a wide range of issues including health, environment, energy, politics, finance, Indigenous affairs, mental health, aged care, education, workforce, law, and industrial relations.
 Fiona has a Masters in Politics and Public Policy and is involved in research, advocacy and communications in the areas of climate, health and energy policy.

 Professor James Arvanitakis

-Professor James Arvanitakis is the Dean of the Graduate Research School at the Western Sydney University where he is also a lecturer in the Humanities and a member of the University’s Institute for Cultural and Society.
+Professor James Arvanitakis is the Dean of the Graduate Research School at Western Sydney University, where he is also a lecturer in the Humanities and a member of the University’s Institute for Cultural and Society.
 Previously, James has spearheaded the establishment of The Academy and its founding principles of future proofing education, ethical leadership and the Citizen Scholar program.
 His research areas include citizenship, resilience, piracy and the future of universities.
 James is a regular media commentator appearing on ABC TV and local radio, and has his own segment on FBI Radio.
-Having published over 100 articles and books chapters, in 2015, James will be releasing two new books: a new sociology textbook for Oxford University Press titled Sociologic, and new book on innovative teaching (Palgrave).
+Having published over 100 articles and books chapters, in 2015, James released two books: a new sociology textbook for Oxford University Press titled Sociologic, and edited a new book on innovative teaching for Palgrave.
+Penguin books recently published his 2016 Sydney Writers Festival ‘Curiosity Lecture’ entitled From Despair to Hope.
 In 2012 James was named the Prime Minister’s University Teachers of the Year.
-In 2013 he was awarded a prestigious Australian Discovery Grant to research Australia’s changing citizenship and n 2015, he was named an Eminent Researcher by the Australian Indian Education Council.
+In 2013 he was awarded a prestigious Australian Discovery Grant to research Australia’s changing citizenship and in 2015, he was named an Eminent Researcher by the Australian Indian Education Council.

 Chris Bonnor AM is a retired secondary school principal and author.
-Chris was co-author with Jane Caro of The Stupid Country: How Australia is dismantling public education, (UNSW Press, 2007) and What makes a good school (2012).
-He is a contributing author to the Centre for Policy Development’s book’s More Than Luck: Ideas Australia Needs Now and recently Pushing our luck: ideas for Australian progress.
-Chris is a regular writer and commentator on education issues.
+Chris was co-author with Jane Caro of two books published by UNSW Press, The Stupid Country: How Australia is dismantling public education in 2007, and What makes a good school in 2012.
+He is a contributing author to CPD book’s More Than Luck: Ideas Australia Needs Now in 2010 and Pushing our luck: ideas for Australian progress .in 2013.
+Chris is a regular writer and commentator on education issues, and most recently published the CPD report and review of the My School website and funding system, Uneven playing field: the state of Australia’s schools with long-term colleague Bernie Shepard.

 Dr Mark Davis

 Dr Mark Davis is the author of The Land Of Plenty: Australia in the 2000s and Gangland: Cultural Elites and the New Generationalism.
-He is well-known as a cultural and political commentator, and teaches in the School of Culture and Communication at the University of Melbourne.
-Mark is a co-editor with Miriam Lyons of CPD’s book More Than Luck: Ideas Australia needs now.
+He is well-known as a cultural and political commentator, and teaches as an Associate Professor in the School of Culture and Communication at the University of Melbourne.
+His primary research areas are Australian media and culture, specifically emerging forms of youth media, including e-books and digital publishing.
+Mark is a co-editor with Miriam Lyons of CPD’s 2010 book More Than Luck: Ideas Australia needs now.

-Ian Dunlop’s background is as a senior oil, gas and coal industry executive.
-He chaired the Australian Coal Association in 1987-88, chaired the AGO Experts Group on Emissions Trading in 1999-2000 and was CEO of the Australian Institute of Company Directors from 1997-2001.
-He is Chairman of Safe Climate Australia, Deputy Convenor of the Australian Association for the Study of Peak Oil and a Member of the Club of Rome.
-Ian is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
+Ian Dunlop’s background is as a senior executive in the oil, gas and coal industry.
+He chaired the Australian Coal Association in 1987-88, chaired the AGO Experts Group on Emissions Trading in 1999-2000, and was CEO of the Australian Institute of Company Directors from 1997-2001.
+He is Chairman of Safe Climate Australia, Deputy Convenor of the Australian Association for the Study of Peak Oil, and a Member of the Club of Rome.
+Ian is a contributing author to CPD’s 2010 book More Than Luck: Ideas Australia needs now.
 Ian’s chapter Facing our limits identifies that we are making a great strategic error in protecting our carbon-intensive industries in the misguided expectation that global markets will continue to demand coal in large volumes over the long term.

 Dr Donna Green